Sanglorian/orcus/Orcus Monsters - current.md

 *A four-legged creature with two small and graceful arms and a blocky head, the beast’s mustard-yellow hide is spotted with what appears to be precious stones.*

 ##### Tactics
-The bauble beast attacks until it has been given enough valuable items, then it runs away.
+The bauble beast attacks until it has been given as many valuable items as it thinks it can get away with, then it runs away.

 ##### In the World
 **Forge Jewelry:** The bauble beast creates imitation jewelry within its digestive system.
 Anyone who dons the imitation jewelry is attacked: